 Mathieu K. Abonnenc (1977, French Guiana; lives and works in Metz)

-Sammy Baloji probes methods of segregation during colonisation in the Congo through the exploration of urbanisation and industrialisation, by combining a recent photographic work Essay on Urban Planning (2013) with a new work produced for the Pavilion, that will connect the surveillance activities of the Belgian secret services in Congo to indigenous secret societies and the copper trade.
+Sammy Baloji probes methods of segregation during colonisation in the Congo through the exploration of urbanisation and industrialisation.
+By combining the photographic work Essay on Urban Planning (2013) with a new work produced for the Pavilion, he connects the surveillance activities of the Belgian secret services in Congo to indigenous secret societies and the copper trade.

 James Beckett (1977, Zimbabwe; lives and works in Amsterdam).
 By tasking an industrial sorting machine that uses examples of Modernist architecture from across the African continent as source material, Beckett creates an automated archive which produces scenarios for ‘clandestine’ building across Africa, and indirectly comments on the industrialization and automation, which has fuelled the exploitation of natural resources of former colonies.